 Research Interests and Projects

-My research interests are centred on geomagnetism, planetary magnetism, crustal magnetisation, magnetotellurics, geophysical inverse theory, and the core’s dynamics and thermal history.
+My research interests are centred on geomagnetism, planetary magnetism, crustal magnetisation, magnetotellurics, geophysical inverse theory, and the dynamics and thermal history of the Earth’s core.

-My research students enhance and expand this research with studies of sources and variability of magnetic fields external to the Earth, how best to separate them from the magnetic field generated internally within the Earth, investigations of how to improve Indonesian geomagnetic observatory data, studies of the electric field recorded by British geomagnetic observatories, and investigating regional aspects of the flow at the core surface.
+My recent and current research students enhance and expand this research with studies of sources and variability of magnetic fields external to the Earth, how best to separate them from the magnetic field generated internally within the Earth, studies of the electric field recorded by British geomagnetic observatories, the resistivity structure of Great Britain and its implications for geomagnetically induced currents, forecasting external magnetic field variations during geomagnetic storm times at the Earth’s surface, measurements of properties of Earth materials at high temperatures and pressures, and investigating rapid dynamics in the Earth’s core from inversions for the flow at the core surface.